 - Focus on completing a small number of high-priority tasks

 The manufacturing sector has a long history of limiting the amount of work in process (WIP).
 Factories don't hold large amounts of inventory.
 Instead, when a customer orders a product, parts are made in-house, on-demand or are pulled from suppliers upstream as needed, and the company then assembles the product just in time.
-When you implement this process correctly (following a number of principles and practices), you end up with faster lead times, higher quality, lower costs, and less waste.
+When you implement this process correctly, you end up with shorter lead times, higher quality, lower costs, and less waste.

 How to implement work in process limits